h0mbre/Learning-C/Assignment-18/README.md

 }
 ```

 What is the difference?
 Figure out why we need to terminate our array with `'\0'`.
+How did we print letters with `char` values in our array being integers?
 [Here](https://www.ascii-code.com/) is a great resource for looking up ASCII codes.

 Extra Credit: Try printing the array in both cases with `puts()` instead of `printf()`, notice anything different?